James-Archer/aws-modded-minecraft/README.md

 # Introduction

 The guide here will cover things in as much detail as I will need to repeat this in the future.
 Hopefully it'll be pretty thorough, and I’ll try to explain things here as necessary.
+I put this together because I couldn't find anything that was both complete in the features I wanted, and didn't have a whole lot of assumed knowledge. *Disclaimer*: most of the stuff here I learned as I did it so I'm sure there are better ways to do things, and there's all sorts of nonsense in here, but this works for me and that's my standard for this.

 The features of this project are:
 * A Forge modded Minecraft server.